 Goat’s beard plant was around during Roman days and earned the name of Aruncus goat’s beard.
 It was named by Pliny during that era.
 It is also native to Japan and North America.
 As with many native plants, it is easy to learn how to care for goat’s beard.

 Aruncus goat’s beard provides tall, fluffy, creamy white blooms in late spring to early summer, brightening shady spots.
 Grow goat’s beard in the garden as a background plant, as a center feature in an island garden or even as a screen to block a view.

-Hardy in USDA garden zones 3-7, grow goat’s beard in shade in the South and full sun in more northern areas.
+Goat’s beard is hardy in USDA plant hardiness zones 3-7.
+Grow goat’s beard in shade in the South and full sun in more northern areas.
 Goat’s beard in gardens is adaptable to only partial shade in some areas, but needs to be planted where it gets afternoon shade in hotter areas.

 Remember to leave plenty of room when planting Aruncus goat’s beard.
-It can grow to six feet across.
+It can grow to 6 feet across.
 Height of goat’s beard plant is 3 to 6 feet.

 Care for Aruncus